Michael Wolffsohn

 Michael Wolffsohn (born 17 May 1947) is a German historian.

+Biography

 Wolffsohn was born in Tel Aviv, in what was then the British Mandate of Palestine and today is Israel.
-His parents were German Jews who fled in 1939.
+His parents were German Jews who had fled in 1939.

 In 1954, the Wolffsohns moved to Germany, settling in West Berlin.
 In 1966, Wolffsohn began his studies at the Free University of Berlin and continued his studies at Tel Aviv University and Columbia University.
 He obtained a PhD in History in 1975.
 From 1967 to 1970, Wolffsohn served in the Israeli Defence Forces.
 From 1975 until 1980, Wolffsohn taught at the University of the Saarland.
 Since 1981, Wolffsohn has served as a professor at the Bundeswehr University Munich as a professor in Contemporary History.
 His major interests are Israeli history, international relations, and German Jewish history.

 Wolffsohn has argued in favor of German patriotism and has claimed that the crimes of National Socialism represent no reason why modern Germans cannot be proud of their country.
 In his book Eternal Guilt?
 (1993), he argued against the idea of Germans having to bear guilt for the Holocaust for all time.